-We encrypt all eMails on our server with a public signature ensureing other mail providers that we are the source of you business mail.
+We encrypt all emails on our server with a public signature ensuring other mail providers that we are the source of your business mail.

 Our implimentation of DMARC consists of this simple dns text record.

 and that points to our default client rule of

 "v=DMARC1; p=quarantine; sp=quarantine; adkim=r; aspf=s; rua=mailto:email@example.com; ruf=mailto:firstname.lastname@example.org; rf=afrf; pct=100; fo=1; ri=3600"

 A break down of the rule is as follow.

 v is for the protocol version, in this case, it should be DMARC1

 p is the Policy for organizational domain aka yourdomain.tld, you can have it set to REJECT but we set it to quarantine as a default.